This is Dr. Craig Schneider's avatar and link to their profile

 The average price of an in-person therapy session in the US is $100 to $200 per hour.
 These prices may be higher in Fremont due to a higher cost of living.
 The price also depends on the type of provider you are looking for.
 See the following average prices for various mental health providers without insurance:

-While many psychologists in Fremont may not take health insurance, some counselors in the state of Wisconsin may work on a sliding scale, meaning they'll factor in your income and charge what you can afford per session.
-With BetterHelp counselors serving the city of Fremont and elsewhere throughout the state of Wisconsin you can expect significantly more affordable options, with sessions ranging from $60 to $90 per week (billed every four weeks).
+While many psychologists in Fremont may not take health insurance, some in the state of Wisconsin may work on a sliding scale, meaning they'll factor in your income and charge what you can afford per session.
+With BetterHelp or clinicians throughout the state of Wisconsin you can expect significantly more affordable options, with sessions ranging from $65 to $100 per week (billed every four weeks).

 How is a licensed therapist on this online therapy platform verified?